ken-morel/Ionic.jl/README.md

 ## Key Feature: The `'` Syntax and `@ionic`

 A central feature of `Ionic.jl` is a special syntax that makes working with reactive objects feel natural and declarative.
-The `transcribe` function, used by the `@ionic` macro, automatically rewrites expressions:
+The `transcribe` function, used by the `@ionic` and `@radical` macros, automatically rewrites expressions:

 -   `my_reactant'` is transcribed to `getvalue(my_reactant)`.
 -   `my_reactant' = new_value` is transcribed to `setvalue!(my_reactant, new_value)`.

+Crucially, when assignments (`my_reactant' = new_value`) occur within `@ionic` or `@radical` blocks, they are now automatically wrapped in a `batch()` call.
+This means that if multiple reactive variables are updated within a single `@ionic` or `@radical` expression, all notifications are collected and sent out only once at the end, preventing redundant computations and improving performance.

 This allows you to write clean, readable code while `Ionic.jl` handles the underlying reactivity and dependency tracking for you.